ltsaiete/proffy/server/README.md

 - [x] A lesson must be scheduled for at least 30min
 - [x] A teacher should have only one schedule range per day
 - [x] The system should not allow to schedule a lesson for a past date
-- [] Only the logged in student can request the list of his lessons

 ## NFRs (Non-Functional Requirements)